How to nail your bride speech

 - your maid of honour & bridesmaids

-- any children you and/or your groom already have
+- any children you and your groom already have

 The Classic Bride Trap

-If you’re the naturally soppy sort, you might be hoping your bride’s speech is an opportunity to get get all dewy eyed and leave singletons weeping at the glory of the love you have found.
+If you’re the naturally soppy sort, you might be hoping your bride’s speech is an opportunity to get all dewy-eyed and leave singletons weeping at the glory of the love you have found.
 It’s not.

 OTT declarations of love can still be cringey even in a wedding context.
 If you can’t imagine reading your speech to your mates down the pub without them wanting to throw things at you, you’ve probably pitched it wrong.